line72/usbmdistros/website/content/products/immortallity-born_in_a_casket.md

 ---
+actualPrice: $25.00
-title: "Immortallity - Born in a Casket"
+album: Born in a Casket
-date: 2021-06-22T16:40:39
-draft: false
-artist: "Immortallity"
+artist: Immortallity
-album: "Born in a Casket"
 categories:
 - Vinyl
+date: '2021-06-26T15:22:49'
+draft: false
 images:
-    - "/images/covers/immortallity-born_in_a_casket.jpg"
+- /images/covers/immortallity-born_in_a_casket.jpg
-thumbnailImage: "/images/covers/immortallity-born_in_a_casket-thumb.jpg"
-actualPrice: $25.00
 inStock: true
+thumbnailImage: /images/covers/immortallity-born_in_a_casket-thumb.jpg
+title: Immortallity - Born in a Casket
 ---

 ## Vinyl